pittachalk/phd-thesis-template/README.md

 When Texstudio compiles `thesis.tex`, it generates the whole thesis.

 After the thesis is finalised, we may want to print out PDFs for individual chapters.
 For that, the line above must be commented out, then run `main-chapters.sh`.
 This makes use of some very hacky if statements to get working.
-I must admit this is very inelegant, but it serves my purpose since I do not necessarily have much time to invest into LaTeX.
+I must admit this is extremely inelegant, but it serves my purpose since I do not necessarily have the time to invest into LaTeX.
 I will change this if I someday find a better solution.
 Current solutions are based on these [two](https://tex.stackexchange.com/questions/31334/how-to-create-individual-chapter-pdfs-from-included-texs) [links](https://tex.stackexchange.com/questions/1492/passing-parameters-to-a-document).

 Finally, uncomment that line again, and run `main.sh`, which recompiles the final thesis, and removes a lot of residual files left by LaTeX.